adfinis/ansible-guide/doc/roles_collections.rst

     notify:
       - Restart sshd

-Add additional tags to installation and configuration tasks if needed, but be aware to add also the base tags like in the ``main.yml``.
+If necessary, you can add additional tags to individual tasks inside the imported files.
+However, since this ad-hoc tag list overrides the one defined in ``main.yml``, you must also provide all the tags from ``main.yml`` again for the single task:

 Good example: